shlomif/Freenode-programming-channel-FAQ/FAQ_with_ToC__generated.md

 ### What is the difference between “scripting” languages such as Perl, PHP, Python or Ruby and “Industrial-strength” Languages such as C, C++, Java and C#?

-Many people have issues with calling dynamic languages, with dynamic typing and those that are of somewhat more open-source nature such as Perl, PHP, Python and Ruby as “scripting” languages.
+Many people have issues with calling dynamic languages, with dynamic typing and those that are of somewhat more open-source nature such as Perl, PHP, Python and Ruby “scripting” languages.
 See:

 * [Andy Lester's Stop saying “script”](http://web.archive.org/web/20140704054553/http://xoa.petdance.com/Stop_saying_%22script%22) ([Original link](http://xoa.petdance.com/Stop_saying_%22script%22) - currently broken)
 * [Larry Wall’s “Programming’s Hard - Let’s Go Scripting”](http://www.perl.com/pub/2007/12/06/soto-11.html)